 Meet the Trust ManagersGary Robinson - Co-manager

-Gary is an investment manager in the US Equities Team.
-He graduated with a MBiochem in Biochemistry from the University of Oxford in 2003 and joined Baillie Gifford the same year.
-He spent time working on our Japanese, UK and European equity teams before moving to the US Equities Team in 2008.
+Gary is an Investment Manager in the US Equities Team.
+He graduated MBiochem in Biochemistry from the University of Oxford in 2003 and joined Baillie Gifford the same year.
+He spent time working on our Japanese, UK and European Equity Teams before moving to the US Equities Team in 2008.
 Gary is a generalist investor but retains a special interest in the healthcare sector dating back to his undergraduate degree.
-Gary is also a portfolio manager for our Global Select strategy.Helen Xiong - Co-manager
+Gary is also a member of the Global Stewardship Portfolio Construction Group.Helen Xiong - Co-manager

 Actual investors imagine 'what if?'

 Tom Burnet was appointed a Director and Chairman on 5 March 2018 and is also Chairman of the Nomination Committee.
 He is a chairman of Kainos Group plc, a London listed IT services business and a non-executive director of AIM company accesso Technology Group plc, a leading supplier of technology platforms to the global leisure and attractions market.
 Previously, Tom was managing director of Serco’s Defence Services division.
 He started his career as an Army Officer serving in the Black Watch (R.H.R.), having graduated with an MBA from the University of Edinburgh.Sue Inglis